 How Dale Jr. revived North Wilkesboro Speedway after years of neglect

 On December 9, 2019, Dale Jr. and others were at the track clearing it up.
-The abandoned coliseum was breaking and withering away, leaving little time for it to be scanned and immortalized on iRacing.
-Being a huge fan of it, the JR Motorsports owner had tried his best to raise the money needed to renovate it, but unfortunately, he could not.
+The abandoned track was breaking and withering away, leaving little scope for it to be scanned and immortalized on iRacing.
+The JR Motorsports owner was a huge fan of the track, and had tried his level best to raise the money needed to renovate it, but unfortunately, could not.

 Dale Jr., the man in the middle of it all, said in an episode of Dirty Air, “So it was announced that the All-Star race will come back (to North Wilkesboro Speedway).
 My initial reaction to that was a bit disappointed.
 Why would I be disappointed about that?
 Because I want Wilkesboro to have a points race.
 Wilkesboro for me is still on the comeback trail.
 It is not fully back until it’s got a points race.”